Liberate the bcm4334 wifi/bluetooth firmware

 Some of this work seems to have been done by this developer, who we could maybe contact for help if we also want to hack the chip's firmware: https://github.com/shoote email@example.com

-Updated by Kurtis Hanna about 2 months ago
+Updated by Kurtis Hanna over 1 year ago

 Some more information about this has been added to our wiki: https://redmine.replicant.us/projects/replicant/wiki/WiFi#section-6